-Weinstock, Goodenough, and Klein [50] develop the idea of Eliminative Induction as a means of assurance they call Eliminative Argumentation.
-An argument is presented as a confidence map, which is rather like an assurance case with defeaters included and rules for accepting a claim only if all its defeaters have been eliminated.
+Weinstock, Goodenough, and Klein represent an eliminative argument as a confidence map, which is rather like an assurance case with defeaters included and rules for accepting a claim only if all its defeaters have been eliminated.
 Colors are used to highlight the "positive" and "negative' parts of a case.
-Diemert and Joyce report successful application of eliminative argumentation in assurance of real systems [36].
-We apply some of these ideas in Assurance 2.0, as described in Section 5.2.
+Diemert and Joyce [39] and others [89] report successful application of eliminative argumentation in assurance of real systems.
+We apply some of these ideas in Assurance 2.0, as described in Section 5.2.2.